nicojuhari/nicojuhari/README.md

 ## Full-Stack Web Developer

-Creating pixel-perfect, fast, and SEO-friendly web apps with Nuxt and Appwrite.
+Creating pixel-perfect, fast, and SEO-friendly web apps with Nuxt | Vue and Appwrite.